M4a1x/nmr-spectrometer/workspace/nmr_probe/README.md

 ![Hand wound coils](230412-rf_coil_0_2mm_copper_18_turns_4mm_long_7_5mm_diameter_on_glass_hand_wound.jpg)

 The resonant frequency of this setup was then measured with a Rhode&Schwarz ZNB4 vector network analyser (VNA) and a connected pickup coil held near the circuit.
 We estimated the resonant frequency to be 29.6MHz.
 With the formula of the resonance frequency of a coil and capacitance of $f_{res} = \frac{1}{2\pi\sqrt{LC}}$ we estimated the inductance to be $L = \frac{1}{4\pi^2f_{res}^2C} = 2.89\textrm{uH}$, which is close to the expected value when looking at the measurements above, but quite far (~35% smaller) from the calculated expectation of 4.5uH.

+With this new inductance, the expected capacitance that compensates this inductance is now 14pF.
+For the tuning capacitance, a variable capacitor with a range of 4.5pF-20pF was therefore chosen (JZ200HV).

 A "variable pitch coil" with changing density of windings (tighter at both edges, looser at the centre) could later be investigated for a more homogenous field inside the coil.